 In the next section of his epistle, Peter explains that grace also means Sobriety.

 As I mentioned in the previous chapter, some people think that grace means that God allows a person to simply go ahead and live his life in the way he has always lived it, except now because of this grace thing, he is going to heaven.
 But to know God's grace means that you not only experience security for the first time, you also experience sobriety for the first time.
 While we are lost sinners, we are under the influence of sin, the world and Satan himself.
 This influence makes us think, say and do all kinds of things.
-Paul names some of them in Galatians 5:19-21:
+Paul names some of them:

 19Now the deeds of the flesh are evident, which are: immorality, impurity, sensuality, 20idolatry, sorcery, enmities, strife, jealousy, outbursts of anger, disputes, dissensions, factions, 21envying, drunkenness, carousing, and things like these, of which I forewarn you, just as I have forewarned you, that those who practice such things will not inherit the kingdom of God.